 My high school days are long behind me, but the effects of my bad skincare decisions still haunt me.
 I could never patiently wait for a pimple to go away.
 I was so obsessed with clearing out every pore that I briefly thought about becoming a dermatologist.
 (And yes, I still hate-watch those pimple popping videos.
 And yes, they are gross.)

 The frustrating fact is that all that picking and poking not only makes the skin more inflamed, but it can also lead to annoying, unsightly scarring.
 If you can pop a superficial whitehead without leaving any fingernail marks or redness, go for it.
 But, if you have to pick and poke and scratch and leave a scab or marks, you are doing more harm than good and forming a scar.

 What are acne scars?

 The skin creates more melanin in response to an injury, like acne.
 That hyperpigmentation creates a dark or red spot where the acne occurred.
 Then there are scars that change the texture of your skin.
-These types of indentations or marks won’t fade over time like excess melanin spots.
+These types of indentations or marks won’t fade over time like excess melanin brown spots.

 21 Home Remedies to Eliminate Acne Scars

 1. Be consistent

 The best way to fight scarring is prevention, so put together a good skincare routine and stick with it.
 If you’re not already doing a weekly clay face mask to deep clean your pores, now is a good time to start.
 It is essential to do everything possible to reduce inflammation (redness) and protect your skin from damaging Ultraviolet radiation.

 And if you’re using home remedies to even out your skin tone, don’t expect immediate results.
 New skin cells are created deep in the epidermis of your skin, and it can take 4-8 weeks for them to make their way to the skin’s surface.
 Any treatment aimed at improving the skin will need at least six weeks to two months before you can expect to see real improvement so be patient and consistent.